hyperquantum/PMP/maintenance/LABELS_TODOs.md

 * adding a label to a track ✓
 * removing a label from a track ✓
-* fetching all labels for a given track
+* listing all labels for a given track ✓

 ## Desktop Remote